hamidgasmi/training.computerscience.cloud.aws/README.md

 - Pros:
 	- It's quick to set up: only few minutes are required
-	- Direct Connect could take potentially weeks or months
+	- It's cheap and economical particularly with low amounts of data
+	- It provides encryption end to end
+	- Flexibility to change location
+	- HA options are available
+	- Short term connectivity
 - Cons:
 	- Data charge is higher than Direct Connect: this is why it's good for lowest loads
 	- The performance is limited by the CGW CPU capability (because of the encryption end to end) + Internet Performance
+- Use cases:
+	- Urgent need
+	- Cost constrained
+	- Low end or consumer hardware
 	- It's good for Sporadic or low usage:
 		- It's good for a lower requirements or lower data transfer requirements
 - It's NOT good for High load

 </details>